 This is a group of persons, who attempt to improve the terms and conditions of employment of their members by the employer through the process of collective bargaining.
 The unions’ functions range from economic and political activities, social welfare, psychological benefits, and the opportunity to participate in managerial functions in the industry.
-Trade unions may be seen to actively support participatory rights by mobilizing voters, shaping their members’ attitudes, and influencing representation and economic inequality.
+Trade unions may actively support participatory rights by mobilizing voters, shaping their members’ attitudes, and influencing representation and economic inequality.

 Trade union membership on political participation was found to be both signiﬁcant and positive and is associated with higher levels of political activism and electoral participation.
 Furthermore, an institutional context that facilitates high levels of union density seems likely to have an overall positive effect on citizen participation.

 Trade Unions can also assist with support a claim in court against the violation of right to political participation and even institute an action on behalf of an individual whose right has been violated or restricted.

 NGOs and civil society organisations